gustavotoral/cybersecurity-portfolio/labs/soc-home-lab/03-emulations/README.md

 * Troubleshot the RDP service when TCP 3389 was initially unavailable
 * Generated controlled password-guessing activity from Kali Linux
 * Identified Windows Event ID 4625 authentication failures
+* Verified Wazuh Rule 60122 for individual authentication failures
-* Verified that the authentication activity reached Wazuh
+* Verified Wazuh Rule 60204 as a Level 10 multiple-logon-failure detection
 * Simulated Windows Security log clearing
 * Identified Windows Event ID 1102
 * Verified Wazuh Rule 63103 for the log-clearing activity
 * Mapped both scenarios to MITRE ATT&CK
-* Validated the path from endpoint activity to SIEM visibility
+* Validated the path from endpoint activity to SIEM detection

 ## Key Takeaway

-I used controlled attack simulations to generate known security activity and then traced the resulting evidence from the Windows endpoint into Wazuh.
+I used controlled attack simulations to generate known security activity and traced the resulting evidence from the Windows endpoint into Wazuh.

+The RDP test demonstrated how multiple individual authentication failures can be correlated into a higher-severity detection, while the log-clearing test demonstrated that an attempt to remove security evidence can itself generate an alert.

 This phase demonstrated **detection validation**.